Level One and Two Portable Solar Generator Benefits

 If only a couple of small things need to be charged, the Goal Zero 150-watt lead-acid battery may do the trick.
 However, if the plan is to use the battery backup to power home essentials, a Yeti 1000 or Yeti 1400 is needed at the very least.
-This will allow individuals to charge multiple devices a couple of times and keep their TV and Fridge running in an outage.
+This will allow individuals to charge multiple devices a couple of times and keep their TV and fridge running in an outage.

-What Makes the Yeti 3000 Different from the Rest
+What Makes the Yeti 3000 Different From the Rest

 Go Solar Group offers the Yeti 3000 for level one and two solar battery backup.
 This is because we want to make sure our customers have all the power they need to power their essentials without any worries.

-The eponymous Yeti 3000 provides up to 3,000 watts of power.
+The Yeti 3000 provides up to 3,000 watts of power.
 This means it can either power a large appliance